mars-protocol/whitepaper/README.md

 ![Mars’ “hub and spoke” architecture](./images/fig-2.png)

-The Hub itself does not hold liquidity for outposts, but rather administers activity that occurs on its outposts.
+The Hub itself does not hold liquidity for outposts but rather administers activity that occurs on its outposts.
 Specifically, it governs all outpost smart contracts, receives fees from outposts and distributes them to participants in Mars’ governance.
-In this way, Mars Hub acts like a fast food franchiser: establishing standards, but leaving interaction with customers to individual franchise restaurants.
+In this way, Mars Hub acts like a fast food franchiser: establishing standards but leaving interaction with customers to individual franchise restaurants.
 Similarly, traders and yield seekers who aren’t interested in governance will be unlikely to interact with the Hub.
 Instead, the Hub serves as a coordination mechanism in the background, while traders interact directly with the liquidity aggregated on each of the Mars outposts.

 ## 2. Overview

 While subaccounts are quite popular on centralised exchanges, they’re not yet common in DeFi.
 Mars v2 changes that by offering “DeFi subaccounts.”
 By enabling integrations with new and existing DeFi primitives, these subaccounts should allow greater functionality than subaccounts on centralised exchanges.

 Ultimately, credit accounts act as a wrapper for numerous on-chain positions a user may have taken.
-That means credit accounts can be represented as a transferable NFT, which could unlock additional use cases such as copy-trading, atomic transfers, "credit scoring", fractionalisation and more as detailed in the section on [NFT accounts](#nft-accounts).
+That means credit accounts can be represented as a transferable NFT, which could unlock additional use cases such as copy-trading, atomic transfers, "credit scoring", fractionalisation and more, as detailed in the section on [NFT accounts](#nft-accounts).

 Fig. 3 outlines an example of the DeFi subaccount experience on Mars v2.